-The nitrogen cycle:
+The nitrogen cycle

-The nitrifying bacteria "eat" the ammonia, producing nitrite.
+The nitrifying bacteria "eat" the toxic ammonia, producing nitrite.
 Another strain of nitrifying bacteria "eats" the toxic nitrite, producing the less toxic byproduct nitrate.
 Since nitrate is relatively harmless to fish unless it accumulates in large quantities, the toxic effects of the ammonia and nitrite are canceled out by the biological food chain.
-To keep nitrate levels safe for your aquatic life, you’ll need to filter aquarium water and change a portion of it regularly.
+To keep nitrate levels safe for your aquatic life, you’ll need to filter your aquarium water and change a portion of it regularly.
 The nitrogen cycle is what keeps the chemical balance of water at life-sustainable levels for plants and fish.
-That's why you must test your aquarium's water often and make necessary adjustments by completing a water change and adding or replacing activated carbon, ammonia neutralizers or water conditioners as your water test levels indicate.
+It is important to test your aquarium's water regularly and make necessary adjustments by completing a water change and adding or replacing activated carbon, ammonia neutralizers or water conditioners as your water test levels indicate.

-Using the nitrogen cycle to prepare an aquarium:
+Using the nitrogen cycle to prepare an aquarium

 The nitrogen cycle is complete when the water readings are as follows: